awslabs/aws-deployment-framework/docs/user-guide.md

 **Parameters**

 - `TERRAFORM_VERSION`: the terraform version used to deploy the resource.
+This parameter must be defined in the `buildspec.yml` file of the repository.
 - `TARGET_ACCOUNTS`: comma separated list of target accounts.
 - `TARGET_OUS`: comma separated list of target leaf OUs (parent OUs are supported).
 - `REGIONS`: comma separated list of target regions.
 If this parameter is empty, the main ADF region is used.
+- `MANAGEMENT_ACCOUNT_ID`: id of the AWS Organizations management account.

 **Deployment procedure**